 Well, lets be honest... academic research can be hard to read, difficult to understand, and not the most enthralling to read!
 So, no wonder...

-The Golf Science Podcast, which aims to be informal and edgy, whilst providing valuable educational content to its listeners.
+To address this issue, Science Caddie has created The Golf Science Podcast, which aims to be informal and edgy, whilst providing valuable educational content to its listeners.
 The podcast aims to help PGA Pros and keen golfers in understanding the latest research in golf science, by interviewing golf researchers from around the world.

 We will speak to researchers in: